theleftwich/profile-blank-image-fixer/README.md

 ----------------------

 1. Make sure you have a local copy of the blank default png.
+2. Download add-blank-profile-image.js and put it in your documents/iMacros/macros directory.
+You can put it in a subdirectory if you want, (it's probably easier if you do) but it's not required in this case.

-2. Edit add-blank-profile-image.js by specifying that local path.
+3. Edit add-blank-profile-image.js by specifying that local path.
 (The script is commented.
 The variables section is at the top.)
-3. In iMacros, run add-blank-profile-image.js.
+4. In iMacros, run add-blank-profile-image.js.

-4. Coffee break.
+5. Coffee break.